bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

 For each vector layer, the following options are available:

-* *Info popup content*.
+* :guilabel:`Info popup content`.
 Using this option, you can specify the content of the popup for features in the layer.
-Click on the *Edit* link to open the popup editor
+Click the :guilabel:`Edit` link to open the popup editor.

   .. figure:: img/popupeditor.png